OneMadGypsy/serialz/README.md

 The system works by (de)serializing data to/from the class `__dict__`.

 You can extend `JSONClass`, `PKLClass` or `DBClass` to save/load your class to/from `json`, `pkl` or `shelve` database (respectively).
 If the serialization data does not exist when the class is instanced, it will create it.
-If the serialization data does exist, and `autoload` is `True`, the class will be instanced with the deserialized data, regardless of init values.
+If the serialization data does exist, and `autoload` is `True`, the class will be instanced with the deserialized data, overwriting init values.
 You can `save()`, `load()` or `delete()` at any time.
 Due to destination data being managed internally, these methods do not accept arguments.

 ____